13 Legit Apps That Pay You to Walk

 The app also gives you the ability to join and create groups with friends and family to stay motivated and accountable to your goals.
 However, you do need to input your phone number in order to gain access to the app features and rewards listings, and the app integrates with Facebook so if you have privacy concerns, this might not be the app for you.

-If using your phone number or Facebook account doesn’t bother you, PK Rewards can be a good way to earn rewards and discounts for working out.
+If using your phone number or Facebook account doesn’t bother you, PK Rewards can be a good way to earn rewards for walking and discounts for working out.

 Higi is a company that makes the automated blood pressure measurement stations you see outside of many pharmacies.
 If you download its app, you can participate in monthly challenges that offer the possibility of winning a $50 Visa gift card by earning over 600 watts throughout the month.